Reading time: 5 minutes

 The 10/30/60 Rule

-Superannuation is commonly viewed as a bucket of money you fill up while working; on the day you retire, you turn on a tap and gradually drain the bucket until empty.
+Superannuation is commonly viewed as a bucket of money you fill up while working.
+On the day you retire, you turn on a tap and gradually drain the bucket until empty.
 No wonder retirees often withdraw the minimum amount required under the pension drawdown rules (see below) in case their money runs out too soon.

 What people often overlook when planning their retirement income is that the investments supporting your super pension continue to grow in value throughout retirement.

 That’s where the 10/30/60 Rule comes in.
-This Rule of Thumb highlights the fact that not only does our nest egg keep growing after we retire, but around 60% of our super pension income is likely to come from investment earnings after we retire.
+This rule of thumb highlights the fact that not only does our nest egg keep growing after we retire, but around 60% of our super pension income is likely to come from investment earnings after we retire.

 This is the typical breakdown of where your retirement income comes from: